 In the past, private label brands were considered commodities purchased solely on price.
 But that’s changed.
 Who among us hasn’t sought out Trader Joe’s Cauliflower Gnocchi or Target’s All in Motion clothing?

 Price definitely still matters.
 But private label brands now focus on value, purpose, and quality, and are aligning their strategies with national brands.
 Over the past year, especially, the state of private label has evolved just as quickly as the retail environment as a whole.
 Now greater opportunities exist for private label brands and products.

 Retailer experience and the private labels they offer are interconnected.
 Establishing high-performing private labels boosts loyalty and drives more traffic to retailers both in-store and online.
 According to eMarketer, shoppers choose retailers based on the store brands they offer, and 66% said they generally assume their favorite retailers will have quality private labels.

 Private label brands also became popular with new consumers during the pandemic when their usual brands weren’t available due to supply chain issues.
 According to a McKinsey survey, 40% of consumers tried new products or brands during the COVID-19 crisis, and of those, 40% plan to continue purchasing these new brands.
 This shopping behavior could further grow the private label sector.

 Our own data revealed similar trends.
-In a survey of Influenster members in July, more than 90% said they currently purchase store brands.
+In a survey of Influenster members in July, over 90% said they currently purchase store brands.
 Another third prefer buying store brands over national brands.

 With the state of private label today, and new trends reshaping shopping behaviors, private label brands have the opportunity to win over consumers.
 Retailers need to position them as true brands of their own.
 How?
 By becoming market leaders, investing in marketing and research, and capturing shoppers’ attention in a digital-first retailing environment.